-If the employer only pays the employer's minimum contribution, employees' contributions will start at 1% of their salary, before eventually rising to 5% as there is an overall minimum 8% contribution rate.
-The employee contributions may be paid net of basic rate tax depending on the type of pension scheme, if so the employee pays a 0.8% contribution eventually increasing to 4% before basic rate tax relief is added.
+If the employer only pays the employer's minimum contribution, employees' contributions is currently 1% of their salary, before eventually rising to 5% as there is an overall minimum 8% contribution rate.
+The employee contributions may be paid net of basic rate tax depending on the type of pension scheme, if so the employee pays a 0.8% contribution eventually increasing to 4% before basic rate tax relief is added

 All employers have to implement Auto Enrolment.
-We can help you to deal with this process.
+Contribution levels are due to increase from April 2018.
+We can help you to deal with Auto Enrolment.